• Skip to main content

 • Whisk wet ingredients together.
 In a bowl, whisk the egg and vanilla extract, then add the buttermilk and whisk together.
 Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later on.

 • Add butter to flour.
 Add the chopped butter and using your fingertips, toss the pieces until they are separated and coated with flour.
-In the bowl, set roughly ¼ of the butter cubes to the side of the bowl.
-Using your fingertips, rub the flour and remaining butter together until it looks like breadcrumbs.
+Using your fingertips, rub the flour and butter together until it looks like breadcrumbs with some larger pieces the size of peas.
 (Alternatively, use a pastry cutter)

-We're going to use a folding technique to create flaky layers and incorporate air into the dough and minimise kneading.
+We're going to use a folding technique to create flaky layers and incorporate air into the dough.
 I use a bench scraper to help me out.
 Fold the dough in half and turn, then fold in half again.
-Using your hands, shape and press the dough into a round disc or gently roll with a rolling pin until the dough is roughly 4 cm (11⁄2 inches) thick.

 • Egg wash and bake.
 Using the egg wash that you set aside earlier, brush the tops of the scones.
 Take care not to let any drip down the sides of the scones as this can inhibit their rise.
 Bake for 15-18 minutes until golden brown and well risen.

 • Make yogurt glaze.
 In a bowl sift in powdered icing sugar then add Greek yogurt and whisk.
 Add a touch more if needed.
 Glaze should be thick.
-Once scones are baked, allow to cool slightly then drizzle with glaze.
-Best eaten the day they are made.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.